Your browser is no longer supported

 Purpose

-We are obligated to monitor market participant's compliance with the Alberta Reliability Standards (ARS) in accordance with the Transmission Regulation.
-We maintain a compliance monitoring program specific to the ARS.
+The AESO is obligated to monitor market participant's compliance with the Alberta Reliability Standards (ARS) in accordance with the Transmission Regulation.

-The following accordions include materials and information on compliance monitoring processes within the compliance monitoring program as well as reliability standards audit worksheets.
+The following accordions include materials and information on compliance monitoring processes as well as reliability standards audit worksheets.
+The AESO will provide enhanced compliance monitoring processes through 2024 to align with the ARCMP and ensure roll-out is successful.

 Stakeholder information sessions